inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 -----------------------

-2. As you can see there are many Volcanoes in Indonesia, lets zoom into one volcano to analysis. :guilabel:`Right Click` on the Volcanoes layer in the **Layer List** and :guilabel:`Select` *Open Attribute Table*
+2. As you can see there are many Volcanoes in Indonesia, lets zoom into one volcano to analyse. :guilabel:`Right Click` on the Volcanoes layer in the **Layer List** and :guilabel:`Select` *Open Attribute Table*
 3. Click :guilabel:`Show All Features` (circle 1), then hover your pointer to